The Definitive Shopify Email Marketing Guide For Your Business [+5 Email Apps To Do It]

 Also, while it’s convenient to use Shopify’s email app, getting an email marketing automation platform will give you more flexibility and customization options to create effective sequences.

-If you want to start exploring your options immediately, you can start by registering for a free forever Moosend account!
+If you want to start exploring your options immediately, you can start by creating a free Moosend account!

-Now it’s time to create some awesome email campaigns for your store!
+Now it’s time to craft some awesome email campaigns for your store!